flappybirdismydinner/Firefox-icons-and-tab-separator/README.md

 Step 1: Type about:config in the URL bar.

-Step 2: Search for tooolkit.legacyUserProfileCustomizations.stylesheets
+Step 2: Search for tooolkit.legacyUserProfileCustomizations.stylesheets (Note: On librewolf you can enable this in browser settings under librewolf section)

+Step 3: Open your Firefox root directory folder (Type about:profiles in URL Bar)

+Step 4: Add the chrome folder inside the root directory folder.

-Step 3:
+Step 5: Restart Firefox